Creator Lean Canvas

 The creator lean canvas is a framework that gives you one place to answer the most important questions about your creator business.

-If you’re a creator or web3 builder, filling out this canvas upfront can save you a lot of pain later.
+If you’re a creator or a founder building a product for creators, filling out this canvas upfront can save you a lot of pain later.
 Let’s walk through each step in detail.

 Today’s post is brought to you by…Acast

 If you have something to say, then consider starting a podcast.

 Acast helps creators of all sizes launch, grow, and make money from their podcast across Apple, Spotify, Amazon, and other platforms.

 Acast already supports 40,000 podcasts across every genre.
 Check them out below!